scaljeri/e2e-testing-in-action/README.md

-This project demonstrates how to test a website with pure node, selenium, protractor and webdriverIO using cucumber or mocha/chai.
+This project demonstrates how to test a website with only NodeJS, Selenium, Protractor and WebdriverIO using Cucumber or Mocha/Chai.
 Depending on your needs this project can serve as just a reference or a tutorial on how to setup automated testing.

 You can run tests against different browsers locally or remote using [Browserstack](https://www.browserstack.com) even in parallel.